dev-academy-programme/plug-free-money-challenge/README.md

 ```

+1. You can run the tests with `python setup.py test`

 ### OBJECTIVE: CREATE A BALANCE TRANSFER TRANSFORM

 We're going to write a new BalanceTransfer class that extends Transform.
 This transform will be able to transfer money from the balance of one user to another.